fioprotocol/fips/fip-00XX.md

 Lock Points (L) are accrued according to this formula: TBD

 #### Locks before program launch
-Tokens locked before program launch, will not earny any Lock Points.
+Tokens locked before program launch, will not earn any Lock Points.

 ### Program duration
 FIOPs are only accrued in the first 250,000,000 blocks after program launch.